-Physical Health Counselling, Therapy and CBT in St Albans/Hertfordshire and Online
+Physical Health Counselling in St Albans, Hertford & Online

 Many individuals encounter a variety of physical health issues, encompassing conditions such as pain, persistent fatigue, diabetes, and cardiac problems.
 These difficulties can manifest in different ways, ranging from mild to severe and fluctuating in intensity.
 Some physical ailments arise abruptly following an injury or illness, while others develop gradually over time.
 The experience of these physical challenges can be distressing and demanding in itself.
 However, what further complicates matters is the necessity for adjustments in one's daily life and the inability to engage in activities as before.
 Understandably, accepting these changes can be challenging and may evoke feelings of frustration, anger, irritability, stress, and sadness.
 Moreover, relationships with others may be impacted, adding to the overall stress and strain.